Come and see a re-creation of Henry VIII’s Crown displayed in the Royal Pew.

-The Royal Pew is open 10.00-17.30 Monday-Saturday and 12.30-15.00 on Sundays (Chapel Royal opening hours are restricted on Sundays due to services).Included in palace admission
+The Royal Pew is open 10:00-17:30 Monday-Saturday and 12:30-15:00 on Sundays (Chapel Royal opening hours are restricted on Sundays due to services).Included in palace admission

+As a potent symbol of power and religious authority, the original crown was melted down at the Tower of London in 1649 on the orders of Oliver Cromwell, following the abolition of the monarchy.
 Thankfully, Henry's servants wrote detailed inventories which documented the construction of the crown and we owe our stunningly accurate replica entirely to them.
 Their inventories documented the size and position of each of the 344 rubies, sapphires, emeralds, diamonds and pearls, along with the five sculptures that decorate it.

 Harry Collins, Crown Jeweller (2007-2012), and his team of skilled goldsmiths were able to take our research and, largely using the same techniques as their Tudor predecessors, create a very accurate replica of Henry VIII's crown at Hampton Court.

 The Tudor Crown Imperial has been hand-crafted in silver gilt with fine metalwork detail – the original was made from 84oz of gold.
-The rubies, sapphires, emeralds, cultured pearls and rock crystal have been selected to reflect the colour and shape differences that we see in existing late medieval jewellery, ensuring that the crown looks as spectacular and authentic as possible.
+The rubies, sapphires, emeralds, cultured pearls and rock crystal have been selected to reflect the colour and shape differences we see in existing late medieval jewellery, ensuring the crown looks as spectacular and authentic as possible.

-In addition to the jewels, the crown is also set with four miniature sculptures of royal saints, plus one of the Virgin and Child.
+In addition to the jewels, the crown is set with four miniature sculptures of royal saints, plus one of the Virgin and Child.
 The royal saints were added by Henry VIII after the reformation to emphasise the King’s authority over the Church.
 A specialist sculptor has reproduced St George, St Edmund, St Edward the Confessor, Henry VI (venerated as a saint at this time) and the Virgin and Child in minute detail for our crown.